SportsCardInvestor/sci-dev-challenge-code-review/README.md

 ---

+## Communication is the biggest part of the challenge.

+- Please let me know if you have any questions, concerns, roadblocks, or brags.

 ## Show Me What You Got

 Push your code and reviews, share your repo or PR link, and let’s see your engineering skills in action!